| |

 Gold Refined from Ore, verses 117-119.

-Dzogchen (Tib. "rdzogs-chen"), Mahâsandhi or "Great Perfection", preserved in Tibet in
+"Mahâsandhi" or "Great Perfection", was preserved in Tibet by

 beginning with Prahevajra (Tib.
 "Garab Dorje") in the first century CE.
-He summarized the 6.4

-According to tradition, these teachings began
+In Bön legend, these teachings began

 thousands of years earlier, if not in another world-system or were taught

 by the Buddha to the deities only ...
-The

-condensed by Jigme Lingpa (1730 - 1798).
+then condensed by Jigme Lingpa (1730 - 1798).

 |

-1. History :
+1. History

 point of origin in Samantabhadra, the Buddha of the Essence of the Wisdom

-of the Dharmakâya.
+of the "Dharmakâya".
 Transmitted to Vajrasattva, the Buddha of the Purity of

-all the Buddhas, an aspect of the "Sambhogakâya", it came down to Garab
+all the Buddhas, an aspect of the "Sambhogakâya" of

-Dorje, the "Nirmânakâya", who wrote this teaching down for the first time
+Dorje, the "Nirmânakâya", who, for the first time, wrote this teaching down

 them in "semde" (mind class - introduction), "longde" (space class